 Note: Students may not use this procedure to appeal grades resulting from violations of academic honesty.
-Students should refer to the Oracle, the University's official student handbook, for these appeals
+Students should refer to the Oracle, the University's official student handbook for those appeals.

-Grade Point Average
+Grade Point Average (GPA)

-The grade point average is computed by dividing the total number of credit hours attempted into the total number of grade points earned.
+The grade point average is computed by dividing the number of credit hours attempted into the total number of grade points earned.